 Reclaim your WHY

 Perhaps you can acknowledge you are suppressing your feelings and sweeping them under the rug.
 Now what?
-You don’t have to change your job (or your circumstances) in order to be happy.
-This may be a new concept to you so allow some time to digest.
+I will offer that you don’t have to change your job (or your circumstances) in order to be happy.
+This may be a new concept to you.
 But the source of your unhappiness or negative feelings is not due to your job, your boss or any external entity.

 Rather, your ways of thinking, i.e. your beliefs, are causing you to feel negative emotions.
-It’s tempting to blame your career or an external entity, but the root cause of your problems is due to your own beliefs.
+It’s tempting to blame your career or an external entity, but the root cause of most problems derives from your belief systems.
 Blaming external causes for your feelings depletes your wellbeing because it makes you feel powerless.

 A significant life coaching lesson to my clients is that the sources of our pain are not other people, our jobs or external circumstances.
 The source of our emotional pain is due to the way we choose to label the world around us.
-How do you choose labels and how do they influence fulfilling your why?
+How do you choose labels, and how do those labels influence your why?